tgwolle/QuickASL/README.md

 ## Installation
 This application runs best on python version 2.7 or higher.
+Download all template and static files.
+As well as main.py.
 You will likely need to install the following:

 ```bash